 Private lending and underwriting for fossil fuels

-Fossil fuel financing from the world’s 60 largest banks reached $742 billion in 2021, and needs to decline in line with the decrease of capital investments in fossil fuels required to reach net zero.
+Fossil fuel financing from the world’s 60 largest banks reached $673 billion in 2022 and needs to decrease in line with the decline of capital investments in fossil fuels required to reach net zero.

-Private funding will need to be redirected from fossil fuel to clean energy for the world to be able to reach net-zero carbon dioxide (CO2) emissions by mid-century.
+Private funding will need to be redirected from fossil fuels to clean energy for the world to be able to reach net-zero carbon dioxide (CO2) emissions by mid-century.

 Agriculture, Forests and Fisheries